-During the Relevant Period, the Group invested approximately HK\$15.5 million on the acquisition of plant and equipment, motor vehicles and computer equipment.
-Capital expenditure was principally funded by lease arrangements and internal resources.
+During the Relevant Period, the Group invested approximately HK\$16.0 million on the acquisition of plant and equipment, motor vehicles and computer equipment.
+Capital expenditure was principally funded by internal resources and proceeds received from the listing.

 CAPITAL COMMITMENTS